top of page

 His operatic repertoire includes Le nozze di Figaro, Die ZauberflöteIl barbiere di Siviglia, La Cenerentola, MacbethLa forza del destino, OtelloLa bohème, Madama Butterfly, ToscaIl Trittico, Pagliacci, Carmen, Eugene Onegin, The Tale of the Tsar Saltan, The Love for Three Oranges, Pelléas et Mélisande, Die lustige Witwe, JenůfaL’heure Espagnole, Bluebeard’s Castle, The Turn of the Screw, The Medium and Candide, amongst others.

-His equally varied ballet repertoire includes The Nutcracker, Sleeping Beauty, Swan Lake, Raymonda, La Bayadere, Le Corsaire, La Sylphide, Don Quixote, Paquita Grand Pas, Sylvia, The Firebird, Petrushka, Rite of Spring, Le Spectre de la Rose, The Swan, Chopiniana, Carnaval, Scheherazade, Romeo and Juliet, Cinderella, Apollo, A Midsummer Night's Dream, Jewels, Serenade, Symphony in C, Suite en blanc, Le reveil de Flore, Bambi/In the Jungle, Inside the Lines, Push Comes to Shove and Le jeune homme et la mort, Paquita (Smekalov/Burlaka full 3-act version).
+His equally varied ballet repertoire includes The Nutcracker, Sleeping Beauty, Swan Lake, Raymonda, La Bayadere, Giselle, Le Corsaire, La Sylphide, Don Quixote, Paquita Grand Pas, Sylvia, The Firebird, Petrushka, Rite of Spring, Le Spectre de la Rose, The Swan, Chopiniana, Carnaval, Scheherazade, Romeo and Juliet, Cinderella, Apollo, A Midsummer Night's Dream, Jewels, Serenade, Symphony in C, Concerto Barocco, Mozartiana, Suite en blanc, Le reveil de Flore, Bambi/In the Jungle, Inside the Lines, Push Comes to Shove and Le jeune homme et la mort, Paquita (Smekalov/Burlaka full 3-act version) and Prodigal Son.

-At the Northern Lights Music Festival, Heine has conducted new productions of Gianni Schicchi, Pagliacci, La bohème, Carmen, The Merry Widow, Madama Butterfly, Eugene Onegin, Il barbiere di Siviglia, Tosca, The Medium and La Cenerentola.
+At the Northern Lights Music Festival, Heine has conducted new productions of Gianni Schicchi, Pagliacci, La bohème, Carmen, The Merry Widow, Madama Butterfly, Eugene Onegin, Il barbiere di Siviglia, Tosca, The Medium, La Cenerentola and Die Zauberflöte.
 The critically acclaimed July 2020 socially-distanced outdoor production of Tosca at the Northern Lights Music Festival in July 2020 was the first live US performance of an opera after the COVID-19 shutdown and led the way forward in the world of music after months of silence in theaters across the country.

 “But the main hero of the production was the orchestra, which, even in the absence of Gergiev, painted a vivid picture under the direction of the young American Gavriel Heine: expressive and stylish, majestic and tragic.
 It “spun” its own strikingly gripping saga…”